-No archaeological impacts, inland and offshore, are anticipated as a result of the potential construction disturbance activities associated with the Project within the project area.
+No impacts to archaeological resources, inland and offshore, are anticipated as a result of the potential construction disturbance activities associated with the Project within the project area.
 Should the project boundary be revised and extend beyond the study area limits, additional archaeological assessment may be required due to the potential for submerged archaeological resources located in the surrounding vicinity of the current study area.
-Further to that, if any deeply buried archaeological resources are identified during ground disturbance activity associated with the proposed developments in the Study Area, ground disturbance activities should be immediately halted and the Archaeology Division of the Culture Programs Unit of the Ministry of Heritage, Sports, Tourism and Culture Industries be notified.
+Should previously undocumented archaeological resources be discovered, they may be a new archaeological site and therefore subject to Section 48(1) of the Ontario Heritage Act.
+The proponent or person discovering the archaeological resources must cease alteration of the site immediately and engage a licensed consultant archaeologist to carry out an archaeological assessment, in compliance with Section 48(1) of the Ontario Heritage Act.